 Professor Abby Koenig is Lecturer of Communication Studies at the University of Houston - Downtown.

 My name is Abby Koenig and I am an Assistant Professor of Business Communication at the University of Louisville’s College of Business.
 Prior to that, I taught for seven years as a Lecturer of Communication Studies at the University of Houston - Downtown.
 I recently was awarded the 2018 Outstanding Lecturer of the Year.

 My areas of expertise include Public Speaking, Public Relations, Rhetoric, Mass Communication, Algorithmic Literacy, Online Organizations, Social Media Studies, Digital Media, and Intercultural Communication.

-I am currently a PhD student in the Technical Communication and Rhetoric program at Texas Tech University.
+I am currently a PhD candidate in the Technical Communication and Rhetoric program at Texas Tech University.
 My

 research interests include Networks and Algorithms, Algorithmic Literacy and Organizational Advocacy.